Avik9/Dynamic-Memory-Allocator/README.md

 - The `prev_alloc` field is 0, indicating that the previous block is free, but the `alloc` field of the previous block header is not 0.

-If an invalid pointer is passed to your function, `abort` is called to exit the program.
+If an invalid pointer is passed to the function, `abort` is called to exit the program.
 Use the man page for the `abort` function to learn more about this.

 After confirming that a valid pointer was given, it must free the block.